abujafarch/wisdom-client-a11/README.md

 # Wisdom - manage your school library

 ## Overview
-This is a school library management website.
-Where you can manage all the details like who has taken out how many books from the school library and who has returned when.
+This website serves as a comprehensive management tool for the school library, facilitating students to book loans and returns through this system.
+This digital platform streamlines the process of managing library resources, ensuring accurate records, and reducing administrative workload.

 #### Live URL: https://wisdom-cca7e.web.app

 ## The technology used
 - HTML
 - CSS
+- Tailwind
 - Javascript
 - React
 - Firebase